om-ai-lab/RS5M/README.md

-# RS5M: A Large Scale Vision-Language Dataset for Remote Sensing Vision-Language Foundation Model
+# RS5M and GeoRSCLIP: A Large Scale Vision-Language Dataset and A Vision-Language Foundation Model for Remote Sensing

 * Zilun Zhang, Tiancheng Zhao, Yulong Guo, Jianwei Yin